Redsift/build-taxi-sift-guide/docs/1-Simple-DAG.md

 ### inputs

-We are saying that one of our inputs is going to be from `emails` and we are giving it a name `taxi`.
+What we are saying here is that one of our inputs is going to be from `emails` and we are giving it a name `taxi`.
 The `taxi` input is filtering data with only one condition: all the emails that come from the _billing@hailocab\\.com_ email address.
 We need to escape the dot `.`, since this is a regexp.

 ```
 {